-GASB Statement No. 68, Accounting and Financial Reporting for Pensions, was implemented in fiscal year 2015.
+GASB Statement No. 68, Accounting and Financial Reporting for Pensions, was implemented in the fiscal year 2015.
 GASB Statement No. 68 requires the College to recognize its proportionate share of the total net pension liability as calculated by the Wyoming Retirement System's actuarial firm.
-Based on the calculations performed by the actuarial firm, the College's portion of the pension-related outflows is \$1,846,530, inflows is \$1,895,935, and the net pension liability is \$6,912,699; these amounts were recorded on the Statements of Net Position.
-This is in comparison to fiscal year 2017 with pension-related outflows of \$1,664,769, inflows of \$371,525, and net pension liability of \$7,910,532.
+Based on the calculations performed by the actuarial firm, the College's portion of the pension-related outflows is \$2,493,357, inflows are \$543,532, and the net pension liability is \$9,700,478; these amounts were recorded on the Statements of Net Position.
+This is in comparison to fiscal year 2018 with pension-related outflows of \$1,021,253, inflows of \$1,070,658, and net pension liability of \$6,912,699.
+See Note 5 in the accompanying financial statements.

-GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, was implemented in fiscal year 2018.
+GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, was implemented in the fiscal year 2018.
 GASB Statement No. 75 requires the College to recognize its proportionate share of the total OPEB liability as calculated by the State of Wyoming's actuarial firm.
-Based on the calculation performed by the actuarial firm, the College's proportion of the OPEB-related outflows is \$583,510, inflows is \$2,091,392, and total OPEB liability is \$12,523,691; these amounts were recorded on the Statements of Net Position.
+Based on the calculation performed by the actuarial firm, the College's proportion of the OPEB-related outflows is \$3,739,510, inflows are \$2,059,748, and total OPEB liability is \$16,653,561; these amounts were recorded on the Statements of Net Position.
+This is in comparison to fiscal year 2018, with OPEB-related outflows of \$583,510, inflows of \$2,091,392, and OPEB liability of \$12,523,691.
+See Note 7 in the accompanying financial statements.